Simon read his first degree, in Economics, at Leeds University then worked as an interest rate trader.

 After leaving the City, Simon worked for a firm of Insolvency Practitioners, an experience that persuaded him to re-qualify as a solicitor.
 He completed a Law degree (City University, First Class Honours) followed by the Bachelor of Civil Law at Brasenose College Oxford University, before qualifying as a solicitor at Davies Arnold Cooper in 2009.

 Simon joined Moon Beever in 2011.
 His practice is in insolvency and financial litigation, and he has developed a particular expertise in banking litigation and swap mis-selling claims.
-He has written widely in these areas with articles published in the New Law Journal, Amicus Curiae and Recovery magazine (all available via our Media Coverage pages).
+He has written widely in these areas with articles published in the New Law Journal, Amicus Curiae and Recovery magazine.

 In 2015, he was invited to become a Guest Lecturer on the Centre for Commercial Law Studies Post-Graduate Corporate Insolvency Law Module (a post he still holds).
 In July 2016, he presented a paper at INSOL International Academics’ Colloquium on insolvency set-off in the aftermath of the banking crisis.